prasshantg/CarND-Vehicle-Detection/writeup.md

 ####3.
 Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

-I used Linear SVM for classification and used GridSearchCV to search best parameters for it.
+I used Linear SVM for classification.
 The code for this is at line #537 of file detect.py

 ###Sliding Window Search

 ####1.
 Describe how (and identify where in your code) you implemented a sliding window search.
 How did you decide what scales to search and how much to overlap windows?

 I used sliding window search in find_cars function in detect.py.
 HoG features were extracted over full image and then used it in sliding window instead of get HoG features for each window.
-I used step of 1 cell instead of overlap property when searching.
+I used step of 4 cell instead of overlap property when searching.

-![alt text][image3]
+![alt text][image9]

 ####2.
 Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?